 Daley’s is not one of those pop-up soul food restaurants.
 It’s just the opposite, in fact!
 Daley’s is the oldest restaurant in the entire city of Chicago, since Schaller’s closed last year.
 Daley’s has been serving South Side patrons since 1892.
 And no, they have nothing to do with the Richard Daley’s at all!
 The original owner, John Daley, opened the restaurant to serve workers constructing the city’s first ‘L’ trains on 63rd Street for the nearby 1893 World’s Fair.
 The mind wobbles.
-(By the way, be sure to check out our Spring Break 1893 World’s Fair Tour for Families in March.)
+(By the way, be sure to check out our 1893 World’s Fair Tour when you’re up in the Loop.)
 Over time, the Greek-owned restaurant transitioned easily from serving up classic American dishes to being one of the South Side’s finest soul food restaurants.

 Don’t let longevity be the only draw, though.
 The menu at Daley’s has some real depth – in fact, they serve over a half-dozen specials every single day.
 Personally, I’m making an appointment to try out the braised ox tail stew or BBQ Texas beef ribs.
 The servings are ginormous.
 On top of the massive plate they give you, you get an entire bowl of home-made soup.
 I ended up bringing home an entire meals worth of soul food leftovers.